-Figure 8.6: The 95% C.L. upper limit on selected Higgs exotic decay branching fractions at HL-LHC and ILC, based on Ref [232].
-The ILC curves are derived using results from Ref [232] with leptonic decaying Z boson in the $e^-e^+ \rightarrow ZH$ process.
-The ILC scenario further utilizes the hadronically decaying Z boson and includes an estimated (indicative) improvement of 40%.
-We put several vertical lines in this figure to divide different types of Higgs exotic decays.
+Figure 8.6: The 95% C.L. upper limit on selected Higgs exotic decay branching fractions at HL-LHC and ILC, based on Ref [233].
+The ILC curves are derived using results from Ref [233] with leptonic decaying Z boson in the $e^-e^+ \to ZH$ process.
+The ILC\ scenario further utilizes the hadronically decaying Z boson and includes an estimated (indicative) improvement of 40%.
+Each set of three bars describes a different topology of exotic Higgs decay.